geronimp/enrichM/README.md

 <img src="logo/logo.png">
 </p>

-EnrichM is a set of tools for comparative genomics large sets of metagenome assembled genomes (MAGs).
-The current functionality is as follows:
+EnrichM is a set of tools for comparative genomics of large sets of metagenome assembled genomes (MAGs).
+The current functionality includes:

 1. A basic pipeline for annotating population genomes.
 2. A pipeline to identify genes or metabolic pathways that are enriched within and between user-defined groups